hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/index.rst

    * - :ref:`add_collections_to_allowlist`
      - :ref:`add_collections_to_allowlist_args <add_collections_to_allowlist_syntax>`
-     - Add collections to allowlist
+     - Add collections to allow-list

    * - :ref:`drop_collections_from_allowlist`
      - :ref:`drop_collections_from_allowlist_args <drop_collections_from_allowlist_syntax>`
-     - Drop collections from allowlist
+     - Drop collections from allow-list

 **See:**